cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/migrate-db.html.md

 ### <a id='start-scale'></a>Start an Instance and then Scale ###

- Start a single instance when running the migration, and then start additional instances.
+ Start a single instance when running the migration, and then scale the application to start additional instances.

   1. In `manifest.yml`, set the instances attribute to "1", and using the `command` attribute, specify the Rake task --- `rake db:migrate` --- command before the command that starts the application.